What is Thymosin Beta-4?

 - Actin Sequestration: Tβ4 binds monomeric G-actin with high affinity, maintaining a reservoir of unpolymerized actin that can be rapidly mobilized for cell migration and wound closure.
 This is the peptide’s most well-established biochemical function.[13]

-- Cell Migration Promotion: By regulating the actin cytoskeleton, Tβ4 promotes directional cell migration — a critical early step in wound healing, angiogenesis, and tissue repair processes.[9]
+- Cell Migration Promotion: By regulating the actin cytoskeleton, Tβ4 promotes directional cell migration — a critical early step in tissue repair, angiogenesis, and tissue repair processes.[9]

 - Angiogenesis Stimulation: Tβ4 promotes new blood vessel formation, enhancing tissue perfusion and nutrient delivery essential for repair.
 Studies have demonstrated upregulation of VEGF and other angiogenic factors.[14]

-- Anti-Inflammatory Signaling: Research demonstrates that Tβ4 downregulates inflammatory cytokines and chemokines, reducing excessive inflammatory responses that can impair healing.[11]
+- Inflammation Signaling: Research demonstrates that Tβ4 downregulates inflammatory cytokines and chemokines, reducing excessive inflammatory responses that can impair tissue repair.[11]

 - ROCK1 Pathway Modulation: In cardiac research, Tβ4 has been shown to modulate cardiac remodeling by regulating ROCK1 expression, influencing fibrosis and hypertrophy responses.[5]